SE4AIResearch/AntiCopyPaster_Python_Fall2023/README.md

 These categories can be individually configured further in the plugin's advanced settings menu.

+### More Information
+More information on how the plugin was developed and specific changes can be found [here](https://se4airesearch.github.io/AntiCopyPaster_Python_Website_Fall2023/index.html).

 ## Contacts

 If you have any questions or propositions, do not hesitate to contact Eman AlOmar at ealomar@stevens.edu.